scosche/DemoSDK24App/readme.md

 The third and fourth example views, `modeViewController & userViewController`, modify the `SportModeType` modes and the `ScoscheUserInfo` data.

-The fifth example view `workoutViewController` example list all recorded workouts on the sensor (Rhythm 24 only).
+The fifth example view `workoutViewController` lists all recorded workouts on the sensor (Rhythm 24 only).

 ### ScoscheViewController
 Below is a list of data that can be used in any ScoscheView Controller Simply by passing in `monitor: ScoscheMonitor = chosen sensor`.
 Monitor is a shared object and can be set internally or globally as needed.